Checkroth/donut-box/README.md

 This tutorial is aimed to get a sort of WYSIWYG export of a blender object directly in to a Godot project.
 I do not think it is the best practice to follow for something larger scale that needs maintainability, but is a helpful step to learning how godot works with blender.
 It may also be a simpler, more preferrable approach for development of smaller scale projects, like a game jam.

+Detailed steps are below, the summarized tl;dr steps are:

+1. Make a new blener file with *just* the donut (and sprinkle instances)
+2. Delete camera and light
+4. Fix normals in Blender
+5. Realize instances with non-shader materials in blender
+6. Toggle `Automatically Pack Resources` in Blender
+7. Collision mesh?
+8. Drag & Drop in to Godot and replace the whitebox donut

 ## 1: Starting with Blender

 This project assumes that you have followed the [Blender Guru Donut Tutorial]((https://www.youtube.com/playlist?list=PLjEaoINr3zgEPv5y--4MKpciLaoQYZB1Z)).